Singapore Greenery Building Waterfront (Properties)

 - Healthy living environment

-- Green certified and awarded
+- Green certified and near green parks

 After a long heated debate, here are our top 5 greenest condominiums you can find in our garden city!